First-tier Tribunal (Special Educational Needs and Disability)

 - an EHC plan after assessment

-- a placement to a suitable school or other institution after their release
+- a placement to a suitable school or other educational institution after their release

 We also handle appeals against discrimination by schools or local authorities due to a child’s disability.